TezosTaqueria/taqueria/.github/pull_request_template.md

 ## 🧬 Description

-Please include a summary of the change and add the issue number this is related to above.
-Please also include relevant motivation and context for the change
-(e.g. what was the existing behavior, why did it break, etc.)
+Please include a summary of the change.
+Please also include relevant motivation and context for the change (e.g. what was the existing behavior, why did it break, etc.)

 ## 🥇 Test plan